 Boarding is an integral part of life at Sacred Heart College.
-The Hostel, located on site at the College, caters for 170 students from Years 9 to 13, across three houses.
+Our Hostel, located on site at the College, caters for 170 students from Years 9 to 13, across three houses.
 Fr Champagnat House caters for Years 9 and 10, Br Clement House caters for Year 11 and some Year 12, and Br Leonard House caters for Years 12 and 13.

-In a Marist and Champagnat Hostel, a caring family spirit is a priority.
 Boarding has always been a special feature of Sacred Heart College.
-The Principal has overall responsibility for the Hostel, with the day-to-day management and leadership carried out by the Dean of Boarding and staff.
+The Headmaster has overall responsibility for the Hostel, with the day-to-day management and leadership carried out by the Deputy Headmaster - Boarding, and staff.

 Hostel staff aspire to bring to life our Marist Champagnat tradition by encouraging the values of self-identity, trust, responsibility, self-discipline, respect, integrity and opportunity.
 To enhance the attainment of these aspirations, staff are conscious of their privileged position as role models.
 They focus on showing acceptance, tolerance, consistency, encouragement, prayerfulness and belonging.